-Substitute Senate Bill No. 1343 proposes significant amendments to municipal reporting and property tax assessment regulations in Connecticut, set to take effect on July 1, 2025, and October 1, 2025.
+Substitute Senate Bill No. 1343 proposes significant amendments to municipal reporting and property tax assessment regulations, set to take effect on July 1, 2025, and October 1, 2025.
 Key provisions include a requirement for municipalities to submit annual reports on expenditures for local capital improvement projects, with penalties of $100 for non-compliance, and to certify the amount of tax exemptions approved annually, incurring a $250 penalty for failure to submit the necessary forms.
-The bill also modifies the assessment of tangible personal property to reflect acquisition costs and depreciation while excluding property owned by public service companies.
-Additionally, it allows local governing bodies to abate taxes for individuals unable to pay, contingent upon approval from a standing abatement committee, and mandates the transmission of digital parcel files to regional councils or the Office of Policy and Management by specified deadlines.
+The bill also mandates that assessors use a uniform method for personal property valuation, which was previously optional, and modifies the assessment of tangible personal property to reflect acquisition costs and depreciation, while excluding property owned by public service companies.
+Additionally, it establishes a digital parcel file requirement for towns, with a submission deadline of September 1, 2026, and a report from regional councils of governments due by October 1, 2026.

 PD Joint Favorable Substitute: 12-120c, 12-124, 8-3j, 12-19b, 12-20b, 12-40a, 12-130a